Pete Buttigieg ‘Emerging As A Top Pick’ As He Claims The Top Spot In New Iowa Poll

 Massachusetts Sen. Elizabeth Warren, who has also experienced a noticeable surge in the polls on the heels of her solid Democratic debate performances and consistent policy roll-outs, was right behind Biden with 18 percent of support.
 Rounding out the top four was Vermont Sen. Bernie Sanders, who managed to grab 13 percent of support from Iowa caucus-goers.

-Though Buttigieg’s victory over Biden technically fell within the survey’s margin of error, the win marks a monumental shift in opinion of the Indiana mayor from Iowa Democratic voters.
-In August’s iteration of the same poll, Buttigieg only managed to land eight percent of support.
+Though Buttigieg’s victory over Biden technically fell within the survey’s margin of error, the win marks a monumental shift in opinion of the South Bend mayor from Iowa Democratic voters.
+In August’s iteration of the same poll, Buttigieg only managed to land 8 percent support.
 In contrast, Biden slipped seven points since the August version of the poll and Warren dropped two points.

 Sanders was the only other top-tier candidate to make gains in the latest Monmouth University survey, notching up five points in November’s poll from his August number.

-Director of Monmouth University’s polling division, Patrick Murray, provided a short take on what Buttigieg’s new polling numbers mean for the Iowa political landscape and pointed out that his support is surprisingly evenly-spread among the state’s demographics.
+Patrick Murray, the director of Monmouth University’s polling division, provided a short take on what Buttigieg’s new polling numbers mean for the Iowa political landscape and pointed out that his support is surprisingly evenly-spread among the state’s demographics.

 “Buttigieg is emerging as a top pick for a wide variety of Iowa Democrats.
 While he has made nominally bigger gains among older caucus-goers, you really can’t pigeonhole his support to one particular group.
 He is doing well with voters regardless of education or ideology,” Murray said.